 If you’re contemplating moving to Gdańsk, you’ll be spoilt for choice when it comes to modern housing estates to live on.

 The housing estate I live in – Słoneczna Morena – stands out because of its green areas and extensive sports and recreation infrastructure.
 There’s a private medical centre, National Health medical centre on the edge of the estate, bakeries, eateries and other shops.
-A new Biedronka opened up on the corner of Hausbrandta Street Czesława Miłosza Street at the end of 2023.
+A new Biedronka opened up on the corner of Hausbrandta Street and Czesława Miłosza Street at the end of 2023.
 Finally, it’s just a five-minute walk to the bus and tram stops.

 Perhaps my favourite development in Gdańsk is Alfa Park.
 Situated in the far west of the city, this estate’s proximity to two water reservoirs and the Tri-City Landscape Park makes it an extremely desirable place to live.